 Fruit fly over-winter as adults in sheltered places such as around the edges of buildings.
 In our climate they over-winter in quite small numbers, so during late spring and early summer each season fruit fly pressure is quite low, until they breed up.
 We find that we can get reasonable crops from late spring/ early summer ripening fruit such as loquats, cherries, and other early ripening stone fruit.

 The summer of 2018/2019 was so hot and dry that even fruit fly numbers dropped away, and although the summer was harsh, we had magnificent crops of peaches that we had thought we would not see again from here.
-We a

 Black Olive Scale, if numbers get high, requires spraying with non-toxic white oil in about October when the tiny scale insects are outside of their protective shelters and can be suffocated by the white oil.